 Growing up, Oscar night was always very exciting.
 My Mom would let my sisters and me stay up to watch the show, and we’d ooh and ahh over the actresses’ dresses, and root for our favorite movies and directors to win.
 Know this: I am no less excited now by the big show than I was back then.
-I don’t think I’ve missed a broadcast since those days, and I share my delight in the Utimate Awards Show with my best friend, Shahla.
-It’s our Superbowl.
+I don’t think I’ve missed a broadcast since those days.
+It’s my Superbowl.

-For the past three or four years, we’ve had a lot of fun trying to see as many of the best picture nominees on the big screen as possible.
-This is, of course, more difficult now that there are NINE, but trying to keep up with what’s still out in theaters (often movies are re-released before the Academy Awards) is a blast- we see a lot of movies we may not have chosen to otherwise (ahem, Moneyball).
+For the past three or four years, I’ve had a lot of fun trying to see as many of the best picture nominees on the big screen as possible.
+This is, of course, more difficult now that there are NINE, but trying to keep up with what’s still out in theaters (often movies are re-released before the Academy Awards) is a blast- I see a lot of movies I may not have chosen to otherwise (ahem, Moneyball).

 VEGETARIAN STEAMED DUMPLINGS